 Content marketing is about more than creating awesome content — as we all know, it’s about making sure that you properly promote each piece of content you develop, so it reaches your target audience.

-For example, did you know:
+For example, did you know that:

 Why Wring Out Your Video Content?

 In this scenario, you have to hope that people will search for and watch your webinar.
 Otherwise, you wasted all this time and effort for it to sit and collect virtual dust.
 Why put all that hard work into making a video only to let it go stale in a dark corner of your website?
 Why not extend its life and value?

 How to Repurpose Video Content

-Or use those key takeaways, and post them as questions on LinkedIn, and ask your audience to weigh in with their thoughts.
+Or, use those key takeaways, post them as questions on LinkedIn, and ask your audience to weigh in with their thoughts.
 Using the content from your video podcast to write your social posts will make it a much easier endeavor.

 And let’s be honest — this is just easier to do with us.
-Our B2B podcasting platform allows you to upload and publish your podcasts, create audiograms, transcripts, track performance metrics, and more.
+Our B2B podcasting platform allows you to upload and publish your podcasts, create audiograms, and transcripts, track performance metrics, and more.
 So if you’d like to learn more about video podcasting and repurposing your content, schedule a demo with Casted today!